Nenkai/gt-modding-hub/docs/blog/posts/inside-ps2-models/lifting-bonnet-on-gt-models.md

   - Models
 authors:
   - Nenkai

-slug: inside-look-modelset
+slug: lifting-bonnet-on-gt-models
+comments: true

 ---

-# An Inside Look at a Structured & Flexible Model Format
+# Lifting the Bonnet on Gran Turismo's Model Format

 With custom models upon us, now feels the perfect time to showcase an impressive model format developed by Polyphony Digital for the _Gran Turismo_ series.
 This post focusses on the implementation used in the PlayStation 2 era of _GT_ titles—however the core concepts would continue to be used across successive games and console generations.

 <!-- more -->

-## Polyphony Digital's Mindset
+## Digital Atelier
 But before that, a refresher on Polyphony's *development process* in general - most of their technologies are created [in-house](https://en.wikipedia.org/wiki/In-house_software) - meaning that they normally build their own tools to achieve their goals.
 Be it being [Adhoc](../../concepts/adhoc/adhoc.md), [SpecDB](../../concepts/specdb.md), this mindset applies nearly to the entirety of the development pipeline.

 However creating a custom software implementation doesn’t mean being constrained to limited use cases or the overhead of familiarisation—in fact it can be the complete opposite!

 ## Enter PDI-GL

-_PDI-GL_, or _Polyphony Digital Inc. – Graphics Library_, is PDI’s graphics rendering framework designed for accessibility and drawing inspiration directly from OpenGL [OpenGL](https://en.wikipedia.org/wiki/OpenGL).
+_PDI-GL_, or _Polyphony Digital Inc. – Graphics Library_, is PDI’s graphics rendering framework designed for accessibility and drawing inspiration directly from [OpenGL](https://en.wikipedia.org/wiki/OpenGL).
 PDI-GL empowers any developer with a basic understanding of OpenGL to easily begin console development—a huge productivity boost considering the notorious difficulty of working with the PS2[^2] and PS3[^3].

 The library abstracts away the complexities of a console’s rendering through of an intuitive set of functions.
 But what does it mean in practice?
 Well, consider this basic OpenGL 2.0 example which would rotate a cube around the X axis: